On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 As well as identifying the stationary measures of random polymer models, we investigate how these are related.
 To this end, we start by considering the connections between our basic maps, showing how each of $F_{\Gam,\tBeta}$ (and its inverse), $F_{\AL,\AL}$ and $F_{\E,\AL}$ (and its inverse) can be obtained through certain limiting operations from $F_{\tBeta,\tBeta}$, see Figure \ref{fig2}.
 (Cf. The centrality of the inverse-beta model in \cite[Figure 1]{Thiery}.)
 Furthermore, applying the same changes of variables, we can relate (some of the continuous) solutions of the detailed balance condition for these maps.
 Such observations naturally translate to the maps underlying the positive- and zero-temperature random polymer models considered in this article, and in some instances transfer to convergence of the partition function of the models in question.
 The latter links are shown by arrows on Figure \ref{fig1}, and discussed in more detail in Remarks \ref{ptptrem}, \ref{ptztrem} and \ref{ztrem}.
 Whilst we do give a new connection between the bijection $F_{(\a,\b)}$ and detailed balance solutions in the beta random polymer setting and those in the inverse-gamma setting (see Propositions \ref{p53}(d) and \ref{p55}(d)), we highlight that there remains a question concerning the relation of the partition function of these two models (and similarly in the zero-temperature setting).

 The remainder of the article is organised as follows.
 Section \ref{sec2} contains precise definitions of the random polymer models studied in this article.
 In Section \ref{sec3}, we explain how the underlying recursion maps relate to one of the bijections $F_{\Gam,\tBeta}$, $F_{\tBeta,\tBeta}$, $F_{\E,\AL}$ and $F_{\AL,\AL}$.
 In Section \ref{sec4}, we then apply the preceding results to obtain descriptions of stationary measures for the random polymer models.
 Following this, Section \ref{sec5} features a discussion of various relations between the detailed balance solutions identified for the basic bijections, and between the stationary measures for the random polymer maps $R_{(\a,\b)}$, as well as some remarks on connections between the partition functions of the corresponding polymer models.
 We conclude in Section \ref{sec6} with some conjectures and problems left open by this work.
+As noted above, we also include an appendix in which definitions of the various parametric families appearing in the discussion are collated.